Fireflyvpn/Android/README.md

 <span style="color: lightgray;">Protect your online activity from prying eyes.
 What you do online, what you download, and what you search for is solely your business.</span>

 ✓ Auto Protocol <br>
-<span style="color: lightgray;">Like a beam of light piercing the darkness, Firefly VPN swiftly connects you to the fastest server for seamless browsing.</span>
+<span style="color: red;">Like a beam of light piercing the darkness, Firefly VPN swiftly connects you to the fastest server for seamless browsing.</span>

 ---
 <h3>🚀 Get Started with Firefly VPN</h3>